-Molecular genetics is at the centre of contemporary biology and DNA technology is of increasing social relevance.
-The course provides the core information required for an understanding of molecular biology and genetics and will examine the role of genes in the storage of information.
-The central dogma of molecular theory will be examined in detail.
-The mechanisms of transferring information from generation to generation and replicating and reading the information will be discussed.
+Molecular genetics is at the centre of contemporary biology with DNA technology of ever increasing social relevance.
+This course will provide the core information required to understand molecular genetics and will examine the central roles of nucleic acids and proteins in the storage and flow of genetic information.
+The central dogma of molecular genetics will be examined in detail as well as outlining the mechanisms of transferring genetic information from one generation to the next.
+The replication, reading and the expression of genetic information will also be discussed in detail in this course.
 Questions to be addressed include: What is a gene?
-What are genes made of and where are they located?
+What are genes made of and where are genes located?
 How does a gene exert its effect?
 How is a gene mutated?
 How is a gene inherited?
-How are different genes maintained in a population?
+How are different genes maintained within a population?

-5. The skills necessary for critically reviewing scientific papers and general media presentations on issues related to molecular biology.
+6. Critically review scientific papers and general media presentations on issues related to molecular genetics;

 8. Mendelian genetics